LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization: Introduction

 Large language models (LLMs) can read and explain complex medical texts.
-For example, the recent models show higher than 95\% accuracy for a USMLE (United States Medical Licensing Examination)-style benchmark \citep{Jin2021,ValsMedQA2025}.
-However, we previously showed that LLMs may exhibit bias toward well-studied genes and sensitivity to the ordering of candidate genes, which can compromise the reliability of gene-ranking results \cite{Neeley2024}.
-These limitations suggest that, for clinical decision-support tasks, LLMs require grounding and stability: linking outputs to citable knowledge (grounding) and producing consistent responses across repeated runs (stability).
-Without these properties, even strong language skills are not enough for safe clinical use \citep{Wu2025, Asgari2025}.
-A major reason for this challenge is that medical knowledge is largely written as free text; a large proportion of clinical data is found in this unstructured form \citep{Murdoch2013}.
-Even when symptoms and inheritance are encoded using ontologies, converting them into simple tabular formats for traditional machine learning still demands extensive normalization and feature engineering\citep{Garla2012} or loses important context.
-The computational gene-prioritization tools for rare-disease diagnosis are typically used as a high-recall first stage to filter/rank an initial list of candidate genes, identifying many plausible targets but still leaving a few false positives\citep{Jacobsen2022}.
-Turning a long gene list into a short, trustworthy set of likely genes requires careful reading of unstructured text and cross-checking sources \textemdash the kind of labor-intensive task that diverts valuable time and attention from busy clinical practices\citep{Brownstein2014,Dewey2014}.
+For example, the recent models show higher than 95\% accuracy for MedQA, a USMLE (United States Medical Licensing Examination)-style benchmark \citep{Jin2021,ValsMedQA2025}.
+However, our prior work demonstrated that LLM outputs are biased toward well-studied genes and sensitive to candidate gene ordering, compromising the robustness and reliability of gene prioritization \cite{Neeley2024}.
+These limitations suggest that, for clinical decision-support tasks, LLMs must link outputs to citable knowledge (grounding) and produce consistent responses across repeated runs (stability).
+Without these properties, a strong task-performance alone does not ensure safe clinical use \citep{Wu2025, Asgari2025}.
+A major reason for this challenge is that rare disease evidence is heterogeneous.
+In practice, clinicians must synthesize patient annotation (medical history, symptom evolution, physical examination, diagnostic studies), disease annotation (HPO phenotypes, mode of inheritance, known associations), family information (segregation, de novo status, haplotype phasing), gene annotation (constraint and function metrics), and variant annotation (variant consequence type, allele frequency, ClinVar assertions, computational predictors).
+This multi-source synthesis is consistent with ACMG/AMP variant-interpretation guidance, which combines molecular evidence with phenotype specificity, segregation, and de novo context for clinical classification \citep{Richards2015}.
+A substantial proportion of clinical evidence remains in unstructured or semi-structured form \citep{Murdoch2013}.
+Even when symptoms and inheritance are encoded with ontologies such as HPO, which is structured as a directed acyclic graph, converting heterogeneous sources into fixed machine-learning features still requires substantial normalization and feature engineering.
+This process may also lead to loss of clinically relevant contextual information \citep{Khler2020,Garla2012}.
+Computational gene-prioritization tools for rare disease diagnosis are typically used as a high-recall first stage to filter/rank an initial list of candidate genes, identifying many plausible targets but retaining some a few false positives\citep{Jacobsen2022}.
+The challenge is integrating these heterogeneous inputs into one coherent ranking signal; this synthesis is error-prone and labor-intensive and diverts valuable time and attention from busy clinical care\citep{Brownstein2014,Dewey2014}.
+Recent rare-disease AI systems have begun exploring knowledge-guided few-shot phenotype-driven diagnosis and multi-agent conversational LLM reasoning \citep{Alsentzer2025SHEPHERD,Chen2025MAC}.
+We propose that this stage is where an LLM-based layer provides the greatest value, integrating heterogeneous evidence in language space after first-stage retrieval has narrowed the candidate-set and enriched gene-level annotations.